 Three-year shelf life.
-Easy to deliver through

-clinics, community-based distribution, pharmacies, and drug shops.
+Easy to deliver through clinics, community-based distribution, pharmacies, and drug shops.

-care centres and community health workers.
-10 Lack of funding for transportation means facility and community health workers often only pick up a small quantity of needed methods from the stores when they can get there.
+for transportation means facility and community health workers often only pick up a small quantity of needed methods from the stores when they can get there.
 And without a robust state-level monitoring and evaluation system to capture community-level efforts, inconsistently reported results fail to illustrate the full impact of a method's use on women and youth's health in all LGAs.